Making this homemade chicken broth recipe is so easy. Simply place the ingredients in a large pot, bring them to a boil, then simmer.

 Instructions

-- Place all the ingredients in a large, heavy-bottomed stockpot.
+- Place the chicken, onion, garlic, carrots, celery, parsley, kosher salt, black peppercorns, and water in a large, heavy-bottomed stockpot.
 Bring to a boil.
-This will likely take about 20 minutes.
+It should take about 20 minutes for the water to reach a boil.

-- You can serve the broth immediately.
-Or cool it completely, refrigerate overnight, and the next day, remove the fat layer from the top before reheating.
+- You can serve the broth immediately or cool it completely and refrigerate it overnight.
+The next day, remove the fat layer from the top before reheating the broth.

 Notes